HamChowderr/myMVP-starterkit/README.md

 #### Option 3: Using Cursor's MCP integration

 The project has been configured to automatically load the Supabase MCP server when using Cursor.
 The configuration is in `.cursor/mcp.json`.

+**Note:** You may need to restart Cursor after making any changes or if the MCP connection isn't working properly.

 ### Available Supabase MCP Features